James Joyce: Death

-On 11 January 1941, Joyce underwent surgery in Zürich for a perforated duodenal ulcer.
-He fell into a coma the following day.
+On 11 January 1941, Joyce underwent surgery in Zurich for a perforated duodenal ulcer.
+He fell into a coma the next day.
 He awoke at 2 am on 13 January 1941, and asked a nurse to call his wife and son.
-They were en route when he died 15 minutes later, less than a month before his 59th birthday.
+They were en route when he died 15 minutes later, at age 58.

-His body was buried in the Fluntern Cemetery in Zürich.
+His body was buried in the Fluntern Cemetery in Zurich.
 Swiss tenor Max Meili sang "Addio terra, addio cielo" from Monteverdi's L'Orfeo at the burial service.
-Joyce had been a subject of the United Kingdom all his life and only the British consul attended the funeral.
-Although two senior Irish diplomats were in Switzerland at the time, neither attended Joyce's funeral.
-When Joseph Walshe, secretary at the Department of External Affairs in Dublin, was informed of Joyce's death by Frank Cremins, chargé d'affaires at Bern, Walshe responded, "Please wire details of Joyce's death.
+Joyce had been a subject of the United Kingdom all of his life, and although two senior Irish diplomats were in Switzerland at the time, only the British consul attended the funeral.
+When Frank Cremins, chargé d'affaires at Bern, informed Joseph Walshe, secretary at the Department of External Affairs in Dublin, of Joyce's death, Walshe responded: "Please wire details of Joyce's death.
 If possible find out did he die a Catholic?
 Express sympathy with Mrs Joyce and explain inability to attend funeral."
 Buried originally in an ordinary grave, Joyce was moved in 1966 to a more prominent "honour grave", with a seated portrait statue by American artist Milton Hebald nearby.
-Nora, whom he had married in 1931, survived him by 10 years.
+Nora survived him by 10 years.
 She is buried by his side, as is their son Giorgio, who died in 1976.

-After Joyce's death, the Irish government declined Nora's request to permit the repatriation of Joyce's remains, despite being persistently lobbied by the American diplomat John J. Slocum.
+After Joyce's death, the Irish government declined Nora's request to permit the repatriation of his remains, despite being persistently lobbied by the American diplomat John J. Slocum.
 In October 2019, a motion was put to Dublin City Council to plan and budget for the costs of the exhumations and reburials of Joyce and his family somewhere in Dublin, subject to his family's wishes.
-The proposal immediately became controversial, with the Irish Times commenting: "... it is hard not to suspect that there is a calculating, even mercantile, aspect to contemporary Ireland's relationship to its great writers, whom we are often more keen to 'celebrate', and if possible monetise, than read".
+The proposal immediately became controversial, with the Irish Times commenting: "it is hard not to suspect that there is a calculating, even mercantile, aspect to contemporary Ireland's relationship to its great writers, whom we are often more keen to 'celebrate', and if possible monetise, than read".